 To overcome your concerns about falling you need mental as well as physical skills.
 These concerns enter your life as the idea that something terrible can and probably will happen to you if you are not careful.
 When it is powerful, it cautions you against taking any risks.
 It can imprison you.
 When this happens it is joined by ideas of helplessness, like, "I can't protect myself from falling.
 I better not try to do much of anything."
 Ideas of dependence, like "other people will have to take care of me" also come into the picture.
-You need to learn to recognize and challenge these ideas, or you can become a slave to them.
+You need to learn to recognize and challenge these ideas, or they can control you.